alanqrwang/keymorph/README.md

 # KeyMorph and BrainMorph: Robust and Flexible Multi-modal Registration via Keypoint Detection

 KeyMorph is a deep learning-based image registration framework that relies on automatically extracting corresponding keypoints.
-It supports unimodal/multimodal pairwise and groupwise registration.
+It supports unimodal/multimodal pairwise and groupwise registration using rigid, affine, or nonlinear transformations.

 BrainMorph is a foundation model based on the KeyMorph framework, trained on over 100,000 brain MR images at full resolution (256x256x256).
 The model is robust to normal and diseased brains, a variety of MRI modalities, and skullstripped and non-skullstripped images.